- Introduction

 What Is Patent Protection Anyway?

 Simply put, a patent is a legal document granting an exclusive right to the creator of a new product or a process for a limited time.
-For obtaining patent protection, certain registration formalities and payments depend on the law of the country from which you want to get the patent.
+For obtaining patent protection, certain registration formalities and payments are required depending on the jurisdiction from which you want to get the patent.

 What Does It Mean to Obtain a Patent?
 What Rights Do You Exactly Gain by Obtaining It?

 The main value of a patent falls under the answer to this question.
 The patent holder can decide who may or may not use the patented invention.
-So when an invention is protected by a patent, it cannot be commercially made, used, offered for sale, sold, or imported by others without the patent owner’s permission.
+So when a patent protects an invention, it cannot be commercially made, used, offered for sale, sold, or imported by others without the patent owner’s permission.
 However, you should be aware that this exclusive right is not unconditional, and that’s why learning about the cons and pros of a patent is of great importance.

-What Are the Pros of Obtaining a Patent?
+What Are the Pros and Cons of Obtaining a Patent?

 Registration formalities and fees

-To obtain patent protection, you have to go through a rather complex patent registration process and pay the required fees, which vary from country to country.
-So you need to reach for legal advice regarding the law of the related country before going through this procedure.
+To obtain patent protection, you must go through a rather complex patent registration process and pay the required fees, which vary from country to country.
+So, you need to seek legal advice regarding the law of the related country before going through this procedure.

 Time limitation